vivekphadol07/Sorting-Algorithm/README.md

 ## 5. Merge Sort :
 -  **Idea :** Merge Sort is a divide and conquer algorithm that works as follows:
-  -**Divide:** Split the array into two halves recursively until each subarray contains only one element.
+          1) **Divide:** Split the array into two halves recursively until each subarray contains only one element.
           2) **Conquer:** Merge the sorted subarrays back together by comparing elements and placing them in order.
           3) **Combine:** Continue merging until the entire array is sorted.
 - **Pseudo Code :**